Capture API#

 Does not update key.
 If text is fixed, returns the same plaintext as last time

-Returns:
+- Returns:

 text (bytearray)

-New in version 5.1: Added next_text
+Added in version 5.1: Added next_text

-TVLA TTest
+TVLA TTest#

 Class for getting key and text for TVLA T-Tests.